Skip to content

 • A platform that invites a specific group of people into a private online place for connection, collaboration, and conversations

-• A virtual event that offers attendees an opportunity to meet, network, connect and discuss topics related to the event’s focus, themes, or learning content.
+• A virtual event offers attendees an opportunity to meet, network, and connect.
+They can discuss topics related to the event’s focus, themes, or learning content.

 Community Strategy Launch Plan

-Without strategically setting the stage for a community, a launch may need to be postponed due to a lack of clarity, leadership, and goal setting.
+Without strategically setting the stage for a community, a launch may face postponement.
+This is due to a lack of clarity.
+Leadership and goal setting are also lacking.
 Understanding the roles and responsibilities of community leaders, hosts, and managers is important.
-To build a community strategy, there are five stages I take my clients through to develop what will become the foundation for the next phase and a roadmap for success.
+To build a community strategy, I take my clients through five stages.
+These stages develop the foundation for the next phase.
+They also create a roadway for success.

 Stage 1: Community Concept – What’s the why behind your community idea?